Approximating the Uniform Value in Hidden Stochastic Games with Doeblin Condition: Introduction

-The Doeblin condition is a well-studied property of Markov chains with general state space~\cite{meyn2012markov,revuz2008markov}.
-In the one-player setting, Yushkevich~\cite{yushkevich1997blackwell} proved the existence of the uniform value in MDPs with Borel state space and compact action space under a Doeblin-type condition.
+The Doeblin condition is a well-studied property of Markov chains, even in infinite-state environments~\cite{meyn2012markov,revuz2008markov}.
+In the one-player setting, Yushkevich~\cite{yushkevich1997blackwell} proved the existence of the uniform value in MDPs with a Borel state space and compact action spaces under a Doeblin-type condition.
 We refer the reader to~\cite{arapostathis1993discrete} for a survey in the one-player setting.
-In contrast, results in the two-player setting are scarce, even under the full information setting.
-Federgruen~\cite{federgruen1978n} studied full information multi-player stochastic games with countable state space and compact action set under a Doeblin-type condition.
-They proved the existence of stationary equilibrium for the limsup average reward objective but did not provide an explicit algorithm.
+In contrast, results in the two-player setting are less abundant, even in the full information setting.
+Federgruen~\cite{federgruen1978n} studied full information multiplayer stochastic games with countable state space and compact action sets under a Doeblin-type condition.
+They proved the existence of a stationary equilibrium for the limsup average reward objective.
 However, this condition essentially requires a unichain structure, which is typically a very restrictive assumption for hidden stochastic games.

 Counterexamples to the existence of the uniform value in hidden stochastic games were given by Ziliotto~\cite{ziliotto2016zero}.
 In fact, nonexistence occurs even in blind stochastic games.
 Positive results have been found for special subclasses.
 For POMDPs and MDPs, Rosenberg et al.~\cite{rosenberg2002blackwell} and Blackwell~\cite{blackwell1962discrete} respectively proved the existence of the uniform value.
 For blind stochastic games, Venel~\cite{venel2015commutative} established the existence of the uniform value under commutativity assumptions, without addressing algorithmic aspects.
-Recently, Chatterjee et al.~\cite{chatterjee2025ergodic} proved both the existence of the uniform value and the decidability of its approximation under an ergodic condition.
+Recently, Chatterjee et al.~\cite{chatterjee2025ergodic} proved both the existence of the uniform value and the decidability of its approximation under an ergodicity condition.
 However, they do not consider the general setting with partial observations.